maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption></figcaption>
 </figure>

-And used somes tape to make the transfer from the paper to a flexible piece of plastic I found laying around:
+And used somes tape to make the transfer from the paper to a flexible piece of plastic I found lying around:

 <figure> <center>
   <img src="./../../img/mod03/applyingTape.jpg" alt="logo text" width="80%" />